4.1 Jurisdiction

 4.4.4 Arts and Science Minors

 Students who enter the Commerce Program in Fall 2021 or later may pursue an Arts and Science Minor Degree Plan.
 Commerce students may only pursue Minors that require 36.0 units or less.
-If a Minor requires more than 36.0 units, the student will have to take additional courses over and above what is required for the Bachelor of Commerce degree.
+If a Minor requires more than 36.0 units, the student will have to take additional courses over and above the 126.0 units required for the Bachelor of Commerce degree.
 The Degree Plan requirements for each Minor option can be found in the Faculty of Arts and Science Academic Calendar.
 Students may apply for a Minor at the end of their first year of studies or beyond.
 Students interested in pursuing a Minor Degree Plan are strongly encouraged to take the foundational course in the relevant discipline during their first year of studies.

 Decisions concerning Degree Plan course requirements are within the discretion of the offering Department.
 The academic thresholds, availability, and degree plan requirements for Minor Degree Plans are the same for all students, regardless of their home Faculty.
 Please note that course availability cannot be guaranteed.